soasada/soasada.github.io/_posts/2020-07-18-how-to-make-a-multi-node-kafka-cluster.markdown

 keytool -importkeystore -deststorepass 'STRONG_PASS' -destkeypass 'STRONG_PASS' -destkeystore keystore.jks -srckeystore keystore.p12 -srcstoretype PKCS12 -srcstorepass 'STRONG_PASS' -alias kafka1 -ext SAN=DNS:{FQDN}
 {% endhighlight %}

+To check that everything is inside the keystore, execute:

+{% highlight bash %}
+keytool -list -v -keystore keystore.jks
+{% endhighlight %}

+...also add the certificate to the trust store:

+{% highlight bash %}
+keytool -trustcacerts -keystore $JAVA_HOME/lib/security/cacerts -storepass changeit -noprompt -importcert -file /etc/letsencrypt/live/YOURDOMAIN/chain.pem
+{% endhighlight %}

+Now you have the keystore generated from your pem files.
+Remember that each three months you have to do the same thing to update your certificates, also remember to do these steps in every machine.

 ### References

 1. [Kafka Documentation](https://kafka.apache.org/25/documentation.html)